 \subsection{Path Following with Landmark Selections}

-Previous subsections demonstrated a correlation between $\alpha$ and the frequency of sensing actions.
+Previous subsection demonstrated a correlation between $\alpha$ and the frequency of sensing actions.
 In this subsection, we consider a scenario where multiple sensors are available to the robot.
-We show that the proposed planning strategy is effective to reduce the number of sensors that must be activated simultaneously within a single time step.
-More concretely, we consider a scenario in which a robot follows a path generated by Algorithm~\ref{algo:2} while localizing its position by an omnidirectional camera that provides the relative angle between itself and obstacles (which also serve as landmarks).
-We show the number of measured obstacles during the path following phase decreases by inceasing $\alpha$ in the path planning phase.
+We show the proposed planning strategy is effective to reduce the number of sensors that must be activated simultaneously within a single time step.
+Specifically, we consider a scenario in which a robot follows a path generated by Algorithm~\ref{algo:2} while localizing its position by an omnidirectional camera that provides the relative angle between itself and obstacles (which also serve as landmarks).
+We show the number of measured obstacles during the path following phase decreases by increasing $\alpha$ in the path planning phase.

 The state of the robot at time step $k$ comprises the 2-D position $[x_k~y_k]^\top$ and the orientation $\theta_k$.
 The dynamics of the robot are governed by the unicycle model perturbed with a Gaussian i.i.d. noise